 - The XL Super Cab 4WD trim level has the cheapest insurance rates due to the relatively low MSRP of $42,995 and lower historical liability claims in relation to the 2-wheel drive version.

-- On average, the F-150 has the cheapest cost of insurance when compared to its main competitors in the large truck segment like the Chevy Silverado and Ram Truck.
+- On average, the F-150 has the second cheapest insurance rates when compared to its main competitors in the half-ton pickup segment like the Chevy Silverado and Ram Truck.

-Ford F-150 car insurance costs on average $1,794 a year, or about $150 if paid each month.
-When compared to the average insurance policy cost for the entire 2023 large truck segment, insurance rates for a F-150 are around $121 cheaper each year.
+2023 Ford F-150 insurance costs on average $1,794 per year, or about $150 if paid each month.
+When compared to the average insurance policy cost for the entire 2023 large truck segment, insurance rates for an F-150 are around $121 cheaper each year.

 Average Ford F-150 insurance cost per month ranges from $128 to $165, depending on the trim level of the truck being insured.